munnurumahesh03-coder/machine_learning_for_regression/README.md

 ## Grand Lessons & Key Findings

 1.  **On This Dataset, Simplicity is Power:** The most profound lesson is that for data with a very low signal-to-noise ratio, the best models are those that can be most aggressively simplified.
 The top of our leaderboard is a testament to "less is more."
-2.  **There is No Silver Bullet:** We definitively proved the "No Free Lunch" theorem.
-State-of-the-art boosting models required immense and counter-intuitive tuning to barely outperform a simple, well-tuned linear model (ElasticNet).
+2.  **There is No Silver Bullet (The "No Free Lunch" Theorem):** We definitively proved the "No Free Lunch" theorem.
+Our results showed that state-of-the-art **boosting and bagging models** (like XGBoost and Random Forest) required immense, counter-intuitive tuning to barely outperform a simple, well-tuned **linear model (ElasticNet)**.
+This is a textbook example that no single algorithm is universally best; the ideal model is always dependent on the specific dataset.
 3.  **Methodology is Everything:** Our rigorous, pipeline-first, and iterative testing process was the true hero.
 It allowed us to get reliable, consistent results and have unshakable confidence in our final leaderboard, even with negative R² scores.

 ---